DataDog/supply-chain-firewall/README.md

 ## Development

 We welcome community contributions to the supply-chain firewall.
-Refer to the [CONTRIBUTING](./CONTRIBUTING.md) guide for instructions on building the API documentation and setting up for developing the supply-chain firewall.
+Refer to the [CONTRIBUTING](./CONTRIBUTING.md) guide for instructions on building the API documentation and setting up for development.

 ## Maintainers